 Digestive Gas is a WARNING Sign

-Hey guys, this is another fantastic post from my friend Joanie — she answers questions I've often wondered about and I'll bet you have too!
+Hey guys, this is another fantastic post from one of my favorite guest authors — she answers questions I've often wondered about and I'll bet you have too!
 She starts with a story, then discusses digestive gas and solutions…

 About three years ago I was saddened to learn that a friend's daughter, whom I had known as a deeply caring, sweet-natured child, had unexpectedly dropped out of college.
 Why?